embrisa/monkeyread/README.md

     - All game timing (letter flashing, pauses, re-flash cycles, etc.) **must use `requestAnimationFrame`** for accuracy and smoothness.
 Do **not** use `setTimeout` or `setInterval` for these purposes, as they are subject to browser throttling and can be inaccurate at high speeds.
     - This approach ensures that all visual updates are synchronized with the browser's rendering loop and the user's screen refresh rate, which is critical for perceptual accuracy in a fast-paced memory game like Monkeyread.

-**6. Game Logic & Game Loop:**
+**6. Game Logic & Game Loop (Current Implementation):**
 - Monkeyread operates in a single, difficulty-adjustable game mode.
 At the start of each round, a sequence of N unique letters (N = difficulty, 1–6) is generated and flashed sequentially to the player.
+- **Before each round starts, a 1-second countdown is displayed in the letter display area as milliseconds (e.g., '532'), with no label or prefix.**
-    - After the sequence is shown, the input area is revealed and a 3-second pause begins.
-If the player submits their answer during this pause, the round is scored immediately.
+- After the countdown, the sequence is shown.
+The input area and two buttons become available:
-    - If no answer is submitted within the 3-second window, the *same* sequence is re-flashed, and the cycle (flash → pause → input) repeats until the player submits an answer.
-    - Each re-flash reduces the potential score for that round (e.g., by 20% per re-flash).
-The scoring system also considers speed and correctness (all correct/in order vs. correct but unordered).
+    - **Submit Answer**: Enter your guess for the sequence.
+    - **Re-flash Letters**: Replay the current sequence (each use reduces the round's score by 20%).
+- The player can submit their answer at any time.
+After submission, feedback and scoring are shown, and only the **Next Round** button is enabled.
+- **Progression is strictly manual:** The player must click the Next Round button or press Enter to start the next round.
+A small hint below the button informs the user of the Enter shortcut.
 - All timing and animation for flashing and pauses is managed using `requestAnimationFrame` for accuracy and to match the browser's rendering loop.
 - State variables (such as current letters, round, score, reflash count, and display speed) are reset or updated appropriately at the start of each new round or game.

+**7. Scoring System:**
+- Points are awarded based on the current display speed (faster speed = more points).
+- **Perfect (All glyphs correct & in order):** Max points for the round!
+Display speed for the next round significantly decreases (gets faster).
+- **Correct glyphs, wrong order:** Good points!
+Display speed moderately decreases.
+- **Any incorrect glyph / Not all glyphs identified:** No points for the round.
+Display speed slightly increases (gets slower).
+- **Each re-flash reduces your score for the round by 20%.**

+**8. User Experience Flow:**
+1. Click "Start Game".
+A 1-second millisecond countdown appears in the letter display area.
+2. Letters flash in sequence.
+3. Input area and buttons appear.
+User can submit an answer or re-flash the sequence (with penalty).
+4. After submitting, feedback and score are shown.
+Only the Next Round button is enabled, with a hint for Enter.
+5. User clicks Next Round or presses Enter to continue.
+The cycle repeats.

+**9. Accessibility & UI:**
+- All interactive elements are accessible by keyboard.
+- The countdown, letter flashes, and feedback are visually clear and high-contrast.
+- The Enter-to-continue hint is always present in the HTML and styled via CSS.